WyriHaximus/blog.wyrihaximus.net/source/_posts/2016-10-19-running-php-unit-tests-on-windows-using-appveyor-and-chocolatey.markdown

 ## The composer cache (and only the composer cache)

 Now we want to cache composers downloaded files cache to speed up `composer install`.
 I can hear you think after reading the installation for PHP we could [probably cache that](https://www.appveyor.com/docs/build-cache/#caching-chocolatey-packages) as well, don't! [`AppVeyor`](https://www.appveyor.com/) has a limit of [1GB](https://www.appveyor.com/docs/build-cache/#cache-size-beta) of cache space per user (free plan), so caching composers dist files isn't much of a problem.
 But when you start caching [`Chocolatey`](https://chocolatey.org/) files it quickly ramps up to 40 to 50MB per job.
 So in the config in this post we have 3 jobs, which is 120 to 150MB in total.
 Add PHP 5.6  to your build matrix and you ramp it up to 300MB.
 So that's a third of your cache gone.
 Instead only caching composers dist files is about 5MB per repo in my situation.
 Going to up 30MB when running 6 jobs, giving you up to ten times as much cache available.
 This of course isn't an issue when you have a few packages you test on [`AppVeyor`](https://www.appveyor.com/), but in my case, well I have [a lot](https://packagist.org/users/WyriHaximus/packages/)...
+Note that we link composers cache location to the lock file, when ever that file changes the cache is wiped.

 ```YAML
 ## Cache composer bits